publicocean0/bon/README.md

 	!$ : not ends with
 	=? : contains
 	!? : not contains
+	=~ : match the filter
+	!~ : not match the filter

 ```
+where
-where nodeps is optional and force to not inject the dependencies.
+- nodeps is optional and force to not inject the dependencies
+- nounique is optional and permits to repeat the same package in the template.

 The optional parameters search and nodeps might be used just if necessary , for example where a external bower  package contains different versions in the same package  or optional dependencies.